 When it warms up, it's a lot easier to roll out smoothly.

 Before rolling out the dough, spread a thin layer of flour on your cutting board or rolling surface.
-This will keep the dough from sticking to the board or to your hands.
+This will keep the dough from sticking to the board, the rolling pin, and to your hands.

 4) Roll it thin if you like a crispy crust.